 Five Common Cat Digestive Problems

-Digestive problems in cats are so common in our companion animals that many pet parents think they are normal.
-But if your cat vomits regularly (once a week or more) or has loose stool, then there is something going on under the hood.
-It might be time to change her food or her environment, and it's definitely time to talk to your veterinarian.
+Digestive problems in cats are relatively common and many pet parents think they are normal.
+But if your cat vomits regularly or has loose stool, then there is something going on under the hood.
+It might be time to change their food or environment, and it's definitely time to talk to your veterinarian.
 Here are some tips for solving the most common cat digestive problems.

 1. Intestinal Worms

-Internal parasites are very common in cats — even indoor cats.
+Internal parasites are a common problem in cats — even indoor cats.
 The most challenging aspect of diagnosing and treating them is that a cat could be infested and never show any signs.
 The most common intestinal parasites in cats include hookworms, roundworms and tapeworms.

 The signs of an intestinal parasite invading the cat digestive system can include: